home-assistant/home-assistant.io/source/_integrations/broadlink.markdown

 ## Light

 The `light` entities allow you to control Broadlink lights.
-You can turn them on and off, change brightness, adjust the color or set a color-temperature.These entities are created automatically when you configure a device that has lights.
+You can turn them on and off, change brightness, adjust the color or set a color temperature.
+These entities are created automatically when you configure a device that has lights.

 ## Switch